-Two seconds later Gator Three called, "Second missile killed!"
+A second later Gator Three called, "Second missile killed!"

 She fired the third set of flares.
 Ashleigh couldn't believe it; the second missile went for the flares.
 Maybe the third. . . - but her elation didn't last long - just a split second.
-The third set of flares had ignited behind the missile, which now having only one target, flew right into her starboard engine exhaust.
-The explosion was horrific and she immediately felt severe pain in her right thigh and buttock.
+The third set of flares had ignited behind the missile, which now, having only one target, flew right into her starboard engine exhaust.
 Simultaneously she heard "EJECT, EJECT, EJECT" from Gator Two.
-So she did.
+The explosion of the engine was horrific and she immediately felt severe pain in her right thigh and buttock.

-As she floated toward the ocean after her chute opened she heard on her helmet VHF, "This is Two, splash one MiG."
+As McKensie floated toward the ocean after her chute opened she heard on her helmet VHF, "This is Two, splash one MiG."

-"Two, this is Three - I'm gonna follow the commander down and then go take out the boat.
+"Two, this is Three - I'm gonna follow the commander down and check out the boat.
 Go get the other MiG, climb to angels ten and call for help."